 Does your B2B ecommerce website need a more powerful payment gateway?

 The payment process is one of the most important parts of a well-functioning B2B site, so if you haven’t evaluated your payment gateway’s performance lately then it’s time.
-BlueSnap’s All-in-One platform gives you everything you need for payment processing in a single integration, and can actually help you increase sales.
+BlueSnap’s All-in-One Payment Platform gives you everything you need for payment processing in a single integration, and can actually help you increase sales.
 To find out more about our payment platform, visit our product page or get in touch.